100 Heroes: Henry Scott Tuke

 Early life

-Tuke was born in 1858 in York into a prominent and well-established family.
+Tuke was born in 1858 in York - part of a prominent and well-established family.

 In 1859 the family moved to Falmouth in Cornwall where it was hoped the warmer climate would benefit Tuke’s father, Daniel, who had developed symptoms of tuberculosis.